ciml-org/ciml-summer-institute-2022/1.2_accounts_login_environments_running_jobs_expanse_portal/README.md

 ### TASK 1:

-* Follow the PDF as needed.
+* Follow the presentation slides as needed.
 * To learn more: follow self guided tutorial here: https://hpc-training.sdsc.edu/expanse-101/